castlhoo/Average-Load-in-Linux/README.md

 # 🖥️ Average Load in Linux
+Today, I am gonna analyze Average Load.
+The reason why I analyze Average Load is that we can evaluate the system overall competency and status.
+Also we can check about the system's bottlenecks or performance issues.

-When operating a system or program, it's vital for users not to shut down during a process.
+Additionally, When operating a system or program, it's vital for users not to shut down during a process.
 An unstable operating system can lead to data loss and reduced user trust.
 To avoid this, we often use tools like `top` or `uptime` when our system feels slow.
 But do we really understand what these mean?

 🤔 Let's figure out the concepts and explore better ways to manage system performance.